Lost Decades: Economic effects

 In response to chronic deflation and low growth, Japan has attempted economic stimulus and thereby run a fiscal deficit since 1991.
 These economic stimuli have had at best nebulous effects on the Japanese economy and have contributed to the huge debt burden on the Japanese government.
 Expressed as a percentage of GDP, at ~240% Japan had the highest level of debt of any nation on earth as of 2013.
-While Japan's is a special case where the majority of public debt is held in the domestic market and by the Bank of Japan, the sheer size of the debt demands large service payments and is a worrying sign of the country's financial health.
+While Japan is a special case where the majority of public debt is held in the domestic market and by the Bank of Japan, the sheer size of the debt demands large service payments and is a worrying sign of the country's financial health.

 More than 25 years after the initial market crash, Japan was still feeling the effects of Lost Decades.
 However, several Japanese policymakers have attempted reforms to address the malaise in the Japanese economy.
 After Shinzō Abe was elected as Japanese prime minister in December 2012, Abe introduced a reform program known as Abenomics which sought to address many of the issues raised by Japan's Lost Decades.
 His "three arrows" of reform intend to address Japan's chronically low inflation, decreasing worker productivity relative to other developed nations, and demographic issues raised by an aging population.
 Initially, investor response to the announced reform was strong, and the Nikkei 225 rallied to 20,000 in May 2015 from a low of around 9,000 in 2008.
 The Bank of Japan has set a 2% target for consumer-price inflation, although initial successes has been hampered by a sales tax increase enacted to balance the government budget.
-However, the impact on wages and consumer sentiment was more muted.
+However, the effect on wages and consumer sentiment was more muted.
 A Kyodo News poll in January 2014 found that 73% of Japanese respondents had not personally noticed the effects of Abenomics, only 28 percent expected to see a pay raise, and nearly 70% were considering cutting back spending following the increase in the consumption tax.

-In early 2020, as Japan began to suffer from the COVID-19 pandemic, Jun Saito of the Japan Center for Economic Research stated that the pandemic's impact delivered the "final blow" to Japan's long-fledgling economy, which had resumed slow growth in 2018.
+In early 2020, as Japan began to suffer from the COVID-19 pandemic, Jun Saito of the Japan Center for Economic Research stated that the pandemic's aftermath delivered the "final blow" to Japan's long-fledgling economy, which had resumed slow growth in 2018.
 In February 2024, Nikkei 225 reached 39,098.68, the highest point in the Lost Decades and higher than the bubble era.
 While Jiji Press stated that Japan has escaped from the Lost Decades, Kasuo Mannma (門間一夫), executive economist of Mizuho Information & Research Institute, opposed the "escaped" claim by citing GDP growth rates and consumer spending and indicated that the Nikkei point is benefited from Japanese companies' corporate reform instead of economic growth in Japan.
 Nippon.com also cites the loss of Tokyo market and Japan's slow growing nominal GDP, and issues on demographics and national debt.